dvbug/s2geo-node/API.md

 ## cell.toGeoJSON() -> GeoJSON object

-Return a Polygon geometry of this cell object
+Return a Polygon geometry of this cell object.

 ## cell.approxArea() -> number